-The Authority leases certain equipment with a total cost of \$901,289 and \$2,009,176 under capital leases with accumulated depreciation of \$901,289 and \$819,189 as of September 30, 2015 and 2014, respectively.
+The Authority leased certain equipment with a total cost of \$901,289 under capital leases with accumulated depreciation of \$901,289 as of September 30, 2015.
 These capital lease obligations matured during the fiscal year ended September 30, 2015 and were fully paid off by the Authority.